opener-project/pos-tagger-en-es/core/README.md

   divided in 90% for training (450K words) and 10% testing (50K words).
 + **POS tagging model for Dutch** publicly available from the Apache OpenNLP
   website: http://opennlp.sourceforge.net/models-1.5/
++ **Maximum Entropy model for French** trained with the French Treebank using 80% for training, and 10% for development and testing.
 + **Dictionary-based lemmatization** for all 5 languages.

 To avoid duplication of efforts, we use the machine learning API